gvwilson/thirdbit/src/fiction/in-heck/index.md

 as if trying to decide whether they were books that needed re-shelving.

 The rabbit doffed her hat as Special Blazes dipped his head deferentially.
-"It's an honor" the tiger rumbled.
+"It's an honor in turn," the tiger rumbled.

-"Thank you,"
+"Thank you, thank you,"
 Special Leaf said in a slightly fuddled tone.
 "As the mayor says,
 Crusher and Dockety are neighbors.
 I'm sure they didn't mean to scare you."

-The bear behind Special Blazes muttered something that may or may not have been,
-"We weren't scared."
+The rabbit muttered something that may or may not have been, "We weren't scared."

 The tiger inclined his head.

-"Glad to hear it.
+"I'm glad to hear it.
 My apologies if we overreacted."

-Mayor Lupus turned her head.
+Mayor Lupus turned to Dockety.
-"Dockety?" she said as the moment stretched.
+"Well?" she said as the moment stretched.
 "Anything you'd like to stay to the Special?"

 The bot's lenses rotated.